PetLabCo Logo

 a golden brown, medium to large but ambiguous breed of dog performs the downward dog pose (raised rear, low chest, stretching the back)

-The Causes Of Pancreatitis In Dogs
+What Causes Pancreatitis In Dogs?

-Other causes of pancreatitis in dogs include:
+Other possible causes of pancreatitis in dogs include:

 • Diabetes